 Hand sanitizer is still available at the entrances.
 Read more.

 We continue to live-stream Masses on Zoom.
 Learn more.

 Mass at Christ the King during COVID-19

-Note: If you are sick, if you have a fever, or if you think you may have been exposed to the coronavirus, please stay home!
-The Sunday obligation to attend Mass is still suspended, and we will continue to live-stream all our Masses via Zoom for those who cannot come to church or prefer to stay home.
+Note: If you are sick, if you have a fever, or if you think you may have been exposed to the coronavirus or any illness, please stay home!
+We will continue to live-stream at least one weekend Mass via Zoom for those who cannot come to church.

 Click here for links to participate in our live-streamed Masses.

 Recordings of past Masses are available on our YouTube channel,

 Click on the image above to view a recording of the 10:30 am Sunday Mass as live-streamed to the parish on May 22, 2022.